act-rules/act-rules.github.io/_rules/button-accessible-name-97a4e1.md

 #### Inapplicable Example 2

 Buttons that are not [included in the accessibility tree][] are ignored by assistive technologies.
 These are not required to have an accessible name.
-If at some future state of the page the element is made visible, an [accessible name][] will be necessary.
+If at some future state of the page the element gets [included in the accessibility tree][], an [accessible name][] will be necessary.

 ```html
 <button style="display: none;"></button>